Embedded-Solution/RaspDeploy/README.md

 # Manual

-Here is a quick overview what to do after you downloaded the latest EasyDK img for your rpi
+Here is a quick overview what you need to do for downloaded the latest EasyDK img for your rpi

 - A + (Bêta)
 - B + (Bêta) You can activate Open GL
-- B 4 ( Alpha) You can activate Open GL
+- B 4 (Alpha) You can activate Open GL

-Next update 04/30/2020 - Local server media management
+Next update 04/30/2020 - Local server media management Next update 04/30/2020 - Ip information in wifi page

 ## Quick installation